 Why it matters: Obama's campaign is trying to frame the 2012 election between him and a Tea Party-influenced Republican Party.
 And a separate poll from Pew Research Center shows why Republicans are constantly saying Obama is socialist: both liberals and conservatives see socialism negatively.
 Even a majority, 52 percent, of Occupy Wall Street supporters see socialism negatively.

 Caveat: "Americans" is not the same thing as voters.
 And Huntsman's rating might have benefited from the fact that 45 percent of Americans had no opinion of him.

 Findings: 62 percent of Americans are optimistic about the direction the country will go in 2012, and 78 percent think it will be a good year for their family.

 Methodology: Phone calls to 1,000 adults between December 8 and December 12.

-before, when Americans expect the economy to get better, and then it doesn't, they tend to punish the president.
+Why it matters: As we've noted before, when Americans expect the economy to get better, and then it doesn't, they tend to punish the president.